 - Reduce the dose of the product whenever this is appropriate; - Choose the right equipment for the job, such as using automatic or remote-controlled equipment for treating crops in glasshouses.
 If the application method you plan to use is likely to increase the risks to users, consider using another method of applying the product or controlling the pest; - Wherever possible, use a closed cab on a tractor, other vehicle or application equipment.
-This is especially important for application methods involving a high risk to users of contamination, such as when using air-assisted equipment; - You should consider having your sprayer tested in line with best practice;
+This is especially important for application methods involving a high risk to users of contamination, such as when using air-assisted equipment; and - You should consider having your sprayer tested in line with best practice;

 The National Sprayer Testing Scheme (NSTS), run by the Agricultural Engineers Association (AEA), is an independent voluntary inspection and testing scheme for a variety of equipment used to apply pesticides.
 A valid test certificate provides evidence to customers, assurance schemes and the general public that application equipment is working correctly.
-You can find more information on the NSTS website at www.nsts.org.uk.
+You can find more information on the NSTS website at www.nsts.org.uk

-- Make sure new equipment meets appropriate standards and is designed to keep the risk of contamination during use or maintenance as low as possible.
-(This may include using equipment with in-cab controls for major functions, self-flushing filters, hydraulicallyoperated boom folding and built-in tank-washing systems and so on; - Consider fitting remote controls to equipment.
-Don't put them in places where they could be contaminated.
-They may be put in the cab where appropriate, but you should avoid routing hoses through the cab; - Make sure nozzles are in good condition and do not drip when the sprayer is switched off.
-Check valves and associated pressure-relief systems and so on;
+Make sure new equipment meets appropriate standards and is designed to keep the risk of contamination during use or maintenance as low as possible.
+This may include using equipment with incab controls for major functions, self-flushing filters, hydraulically-operated boom folding and built-in tank-washing systems and so on;